terencetan-c/synchrotron-proposals-topic-classification/README.md

 ## Background
 This work develops a data pipeline to assign topics to Photon and Neutron (PaN) experimental proposals.

 To use the facilities provided by PaN institutes, potential users have to submit a proposal which will be reviewed.
 Once approved, the users can then carry out their experiments and possibly publish the results of the experiments.
+Note that a single proposal could lead to multiple experiment sessions.

 Currently, there exist only high-level topic classifications for these proposals.
 This work aims to provide topics with a greater level of granularity.